 Day 11 Depart with a lifetime of memories!
 (Or maybe you’re on your way to Petra to make some more!)

 You’ll be met inside the airport in Cairo and be driven (~1 hour) to your pyramid-facing rooms in a lovely family-run guesthouse.
-This ancestral has views that are literally postcard-perfect, particularly from the rooftop.
+This ancestral family home has views that are literally postcard-perfect, particularly from the rooftop.
 You are not going to believe these views!
 We have reserved all of the pyramid-facing rooms so you can wake up in the morning & fall asleep at night to this view.

 On our first full day, we’ll drive a short distance to see Saqqara, Memphis, and Dahshur, and we’ll be guided by an expert Egyptologist every step of the way.
-These were all very important ancient sites in Egypt, and acted as the “playground” where the construction of pyramids was perfected.
+These were all very important ancient sites in Egypt and acted as the “playground” where the construction of pyramids was perfected.
 We’ll visit the Step Pyramid, the first freestanding stone building in history and the first pyramid ever built!
 Around Saqqara, we’ll explore the tombs as our guide explains their significance and deciphers the stories told in the beautiful hieroglyphics lining the walls.
 Memphis served as the capital of ancient Egypt during the Old Kingdom.
 It was the home of many pharaohs, including King Tutankhamun, and it remained an essential city throughout history, until its demise around the first century A.D.

 After a refreshing night’s sleep and waking up to the Sphinx outside your window, we’ll explore the Giza pyramids, the Sphinx itself, the Valley temple.
 You’ll have the opportunity to actually climb up inside the great pyramid, up into the King’s Chamber.
-After our pyramid visit, we’ll head out to visit the and the beautiful tombs of Idu & Qar.
+After our pyramid visit, we’ll head out to visit the beautiful tombs of Idu & Qar.
 We’ll also position ourselves for a panoramic view of the Giza plateau.
 Fancy a brief jaunt on a camel?
 Why not, you’re at the pyramids!

 Come nightfall, experience one of the many benefits to staying directly in front of this complex-–the nightly laser light show!
 Sure, it may not have been updated since the mid-70’s but it’s a hoot, and you have a front row seat from the convenience of your own room or the guesthouse rooftop.